arikdcode/abeceus/wiki/locations/mesulea/miezo.md

 # Miezo

-The capital moon of the Mesulean Lunar Empire, second largest of Mesulea's 113 moons.
+The capital moon of the [[factions/mesulea|Mesulean Lunar Empire]], second largest of [[locations/mesulea/index|Mesulea's]] 113 moons.
+Tidally locked with Mesulea.

 ## Geography

-- Tidally locked with Mesulea
-- **Inward hemisphere**: Calcium carbonates, limestone cave networks (colonized)
-- **Outward hemisphere**: Sulfuric plains, mining operations
+### Inward Hemisphere (Mesulea-facing)
+- Abundant in **calcium carbonates**
+- Large **limestone cave networks** colonized by early settlers
+- The soft limestone bedrock can be efficiently excavated, allowing significant expansion over centuries

+### Outward Hemisphere
+- Covered in large **sulfuric plains**
+- Mostly populated by **sulfur dune mining operations**
+- Otherwise devoid of habitats

 ## Settlement

 Early settlers sealed off the large limestone cave networks and used them for shelters.
-The soft bedrock allowed efficient excavation and expansion over centuries.
+As the industrial capability of the MLE improved, surface residential buildings became cheaper and more popular.

+**Population Distribution:**
-- Only 17% of population lives above ground
+- Only **17%** of Miezo's population lives above ground
-- Largest city: **Karo** (capital buildings)
+- The majority live in the expanded underground cave networks

+## Karo

+The largest city on Miezo is **Karo**, located on the inward hemisphere.
+This is where the **capital buildings** of the Mesulean Lunar Empire reside.

 ## Minos Crater

-On the outward hemisphere lies the massive [[locations/mesulea/minos-crater|Minos Crater]]—a sealed atmospheric basin that is effectively opaque to scanning, rumored to host classified facilities.
+On the outward hemisphere, in the middle of the sulfur dunes, lies the massive [[locations/mesulea/minos-crater|Minos Crater]].

+### Characteristics
+- Crater rim is so high that there is **no interaction** between the atmosphere inside and outside the crater
+- Interior atmosphere composed of **dense poisonous gas**
+- Impossible to get real-time imaging through
+- Surface topography has been mapped, but real-time observation is impractical

+### Significance
+Rumored to host a [[factions/mesulea|Mesulean]] black-site run by a compartmented "dark bureaucracy."